 Richmond utilizes a cross-pollination of photographic mediums like ingredients in a photographic cookbook to bring each piece to print.
 Various projects are printed according to content and concept.
 Historic processes including Van Dyke Brown and Cyanotype, as well as highly refined archival inkjet prints using pigment-based ink are incorporated.
 He insists on making each print himself to ensure his voice is not lost in translation.

 Stretching the edges of the photographic image to tell a story has been a prominent feature of Randy Richmond's work since his student days at the University of Iowa.
 Because of this, he has received the attention of several authors with his visual storytelling ability resulting in several book cover contracts, including one for Beacon Press.

-Randy has shown his work in numerous solo, group, invitational, and juried exhibits nationally, and internationally.
+Richmond has shown his work in numerous solo, group, invitational, and juried exhibits nationally, and internationally.
 He has been represented in five museum exhibitions including three group exhibits, one invitational exhibit, and one solo exhibition.
-His interpretation of environmental issues has been the focus of special exhibits created for the Door County Land Trust (Wi.), the Keeweenaw Land Trust (Mi.), the Iowa Natural Heritage Foundation (Ia.), and the Nahant Marsh (Ia.).
+His interpretation of environmental issues has been the focus of special exhibits created for the Door County Land Trust (WI.), the Keeweenaw Land Trust (MI.), the Iowa Natural Heritage Foundation (IA.), and the Nahant Marsh (IA.).
 His work is in permanent collections at St. Ambrose University in Davenport, Iowa, the Figge art museum in Davenport, Iowa, The Center for Fine Art Photography in Fort Collins, Colorado, Kishwaukee College in Malta Illinois, and Project Art of the University of Iowa Hospitals and Clinics.
-He balances his creative time with teaching photography as an adjunct instructor at St. Ambrose University in Davenport, Iowa.
+He balances his creative time with teaching photography as anadjunct instructor at St. Ambrose University in Davenport, Iowa.